List of Marvel Cinematic Universe films

-The Marvel Cinematic Universe (MCU) films are a series of American superhero films produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
+The Marvel Cinematic Universe (MCU) centers on a series of American superhero films produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
 The MCU is the shared universe in which all of the films are set.
-The films have been in production since 2007, and in that time Marvel Studios has produced and released 31 films, with at least 11 more in various stages of development.
-It is the highest-grossing film franchise of all time, having grossed over $28.7 billion at the global box office.
+The films have been in production since 2007, and in that time Marvel Studios has produced and released 37 films, with at least 8 more in various stages of development.
+It is the highest-grossing film franchise of all time, having grossed over $32.4 billion at the global box office.
 This includes Avengers: Endgame, which became the highest-grossing film of all time at the time of its release.

-Kevin Feige has produced every film in the series, alongside Avi Arad for the first two releases, Gale Anne Hurd for The Incredible Hulk, Amy Pascal for the Spider-Man films, Stephen Broussard for Ant-Man and the Wasp and Ant-Man and the Wasp: Quantumania, Jonathan Schwartz for Shang-Chi and the Legend of the Ten Rings, Nate Moore for Eternals, Black Panther: Wakanda Forever, and Captain America: New World Order, Brad Winderbaum for Thor: Love and Thunder, Eric Carroll for Blade, and Ryan Reynolds for Deadpool 3.
-The films are written and directed by a variety of individuals and feature large, often ensemble, casts.
+The films are written and directed by various individuals and feature large, often ensemble, casts.
+Marvel Studios president Kevin Feige has produced every film in the franchise, while other Marvel Studios executives have also produced some films alongside Feige, including the studio's former CEO Avi Arad for the first two releases.
+Other individuals have also produced select MCU films, including Gale Anne Hurd for The Incredible Hulk; Amy Pascal for the Spider-Man films; Lauren Shuler Donner, Ryan Reynolds, and Shawn Levy for Deadpool & Wolverine; and Anthony and Joe Russo for Avengers: Doomsday and Avengers: Secret Wars.

 Marvel Studios releases its films in groups called "Phases".
 Its first film is Iron Man (2008), which was distributed by Paramount Pictures.
-Paramount also distributed Iron Man 2 (2010), Thor (2011), and Captain America: The First Avenger (2011), while Universal Pictures distributed The Incredible Hulk (2008).
+Paramount also distributed Iron Man 2 (2010), Thor (2011), and Captain America: The First Avenger (2011), while Universal Pictures distributed The Incredible Hulk (2008), which was co-produced by Hurd's production company Valhalla Motion Pictures.
 Walt Disney Studios Motion Pictures began distributing the series with the crossover film The Avengers (2012), which concluded Phase One.
 Phase Two comprises Iron Man 3 (2013), Thor: The Dark World (2013), Captain America: The Winter Soldier (2014), Guardians of the Galaxy (2014), Avengers: Age of Ultron (2015), and Ant-Man (2015).